lmorchard/blog.lmorchard.com/posts/2017-06-01-backyard-pond.md

 I got tired of adding - and wasting - water.
 So, I turned off the pump and let things go while I researched next steps.
 It was about a week before I acquired a new rubber liner - and then another few days of rain before I had a sunny day to work on it over the weekend.

 As it turns out, that's just enough time in May for a not-quite-empty backyard pond to transform into a murky swamp teeming with wriggling life.
 Mostly mosquito larvae, but there were plenty of other things I didn't quite recognize.
-So, I cleaned the whole thing out again, fighting revulsion.
+So, I cleaned the whole thing out again, starting over with the new liner.
 It's back in business again - the water's stayed put and been clear for a week so far.

 TL;DR, Here's the thing about a pond in your backyard: It's a responsibility.
 Water and debris collect.
 It attracts wildlife - some kinds less desirable than others.
 Left unchecked, it becomes a smelly, stagnant soup that can presents a hazard to yourself and your neighbors.